MoetazBrayek/JavaScript-Rocketry/README.md

 const mySet = new Set([1, 2, 3, 4, 4]);
 console.log(mySet); // Output: Set { 1, 2, 3, 4 }
 ```
-11. Proxies and Reflect API 🛡️
-Use Proxies to add custom behaviors to objects and Reflect API to perform operations on them:

 ### Proxy
-11. Proxies and Reflect API 🛡️
+Proxies and Reflect API 🛡️
 Use Proxies to add custom behaviors to objects and Reflect API to perform operations on them:

 Proxy